Fairfax County Has a Place for Your Business

 Diversity is key, and as the world evolves how we do business, so, too, do the spaces where we conduct that business.
 Fairfax County has additional alternative office spaces for companies that need options.
-By year-end 2020, there were 2.7 million square feet of new office construction underway — but prices are still competitive.

 The county has more than 39 million square feet of industrial and flex space and the average square footage property cost in Fairfax will make it clear why so many companies choose the region.
 The FCEDA’s team works closely with area real estate specialists to bring you extensive data on commercial space and land.
 Our team has a proprietary database and other market intelligence to help you search among the available commercial properties for your business.